hongshanli23/RL-nuts-and-bolts/README.md

 It just means each algorithm is acompanied by explanation of implementation details and messing around with hyperparameters to see what happens (in jupyter notebooks).
-For each algorithm, I will try to include a version of implementation so that it is compatible with Amazon SageMaker.
+For each algorithm, I will try to include a version of implementation that it is compatible with Amazon SageMaker.

 ## Policy gradient methods
 [A2C](./A2C)